Longtime Senator Lugar trails Tea Party rival in poll

-INDIANAPOLIS (Reuters) - Senator Richard Lugar, a six-term incumbent representing Indiana and a leading voice on foreign policy in Congress, trails his Tea Party-backed challenger by double-digits ahead of Tuesday’s Republican primary, a poll showed on Friday.
+INDIANAPOLIS (Reuters) - Indiana Senator Richard Lugar, a six-term incumbent and a leading voice on foreign policy in Congress, trails his Tea Party-backed challenger by double-digits ahead of Tuesday’s Republican primary, a poll showed on Friday.

-Indiana Treasurer Richard Mourdock, who draws support from the conservative Tea Party movement, leads Lugar by 10 percentage points ahead of Tuesday’s primary, the Howey/Depauw Indiana Battleground Poll showed.
+Indiana Treasurer Richard Mourdock, who draws support from the conservative Tea Party movement, leads Lugar by 10 percentage points for the May 8 primary contest, the Howey/Depauw Indiana Battleground Poll showed.

 The poll conducted this week showed Mourdock with 48 percent support among likely Republican primary voters compared to Lugar’s 38 percent.
 This was a sharp swing from a poll taken in late March by the same group in which Lugar led 42 percent to 35 percent.

-The winner of Tuesday’s primary faces Democratic U.S. Representative Joe Donnelly in the November general election.
+The winner of the May 8 primary faces Democratic U.S. Representative Joe Donnelly in November general election.

-Polls have shown Lugar easily beating Donnelly, but a tight race if Mourdock, 60, is the Republican nominee.
+Polls have shown Lugar easily beating Donnelly but a tight race if Mourdock is the Republican nominee.

-Democrats hold a 53 to 47 advantage in the Senate and a Lugar defeat in the primary would improve Democrats’ chances of retaining control of the chamber.
+Democrats now hold a 53 to 47 advantage in the Senate and a Lugar defeat in the primary would bolster Democrats’ chances of retaining control of the chamber.

 Lugar, 80, has received high-profile endorsements from Indiana Governor Mitch Daniels and Senate colleague John McCain, the 2008 Republican presidential nominee.